-Study plan for 5MAMN-MTEK Medical Technology, Integrated Master's, 5 years, spring 2020
+Study plan for 5MAMN-MTEK Medical Technology, Integrated Master's, 5 years, fall 2021

 On completion of the programme, the candidate should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - Has good basic knowledge of mathematics, physics, chemistry, statistics and informatics forming the basis for the technological and advanced courses in both specializations (chemistry and physics) in Medical Technology.